 - the levels of nutrients in your blood, such as vitamin B

-If the results of these blood tests are still inconclusive, you may be referred to an oncologist, a cancer specialist, to check that your symptoms are not a complication of cancer, such as lymphoma (cancer of the lymphatic system) and multiple myeloma (cancer of the bone marrow).
+If the results of these blood tests are still inconclusive, you may be referred to a cancer specialist to check that your symptoms are not a complication of cancer, such as lymphoma (cancer of the lymphatic system) and multiple myeloma (cancer of the bone marrow).

 Tests that your oncologist may carry out include:

 X-ray - where radiation is used to study your bones